carpentries-incubator/reproducible-publications-quarto/_episodes/08-biblio-crossref.md

 objectives:
 - "Inserting citations and listing bibliography in an R Markdown file."
 - "Changing citation styles."
-- "Customizing how citations and bibliography are displayed".
+- "Customizing how citations and bibliography are displayed."

 keypoints:
 - "Rstudio supports different lookups strategies to easy the citation process."